 Zeotap Co-founder and CEO, Daniel Heer, sat down with Programmatic Spain to discuss Zeotap’s evolution into the leading end-to-end Customer Data Platform in Europe, how its unique universal ID solution differs from competitors, and what it’s doing to actively help the open web increase its level of first party data.

-1. Zeotap positions itself as an “end to end Customer Intelligence platform in Europe”.
+1. Zeotap positions itself as an “end to end Customer Data Platform in Europe”.
 How would you define your current value proposition for publishers and marketers?

 In other words, from a compliance standpoint we’re unmatched: most CDPs are built for North American standards, and are ill-equipped for the challenges that Europe brings.
 Zeotap was born out of Germany, a country with one of the strictest data privacy and security standards in the world, so our CIP is built to meet the highest standards here.

 This is important because having a unified, actionable customer dataset is now a ‘must-have’ for any marketer who wants to deliver the kind of personalised customer experience that it takes to compete in the new digital landscape.
 The impact of these efforts can be seen directly in every metric that matters, from ROAS to retention rates – and yet many marketers still struggle with breaking their data out of legacy silos and making it actionable across their campaigns (let alone reflecting GDPR and other compliance considerations).
 Our Customer Data Platform makes this happen.